 There’s also a children’s playground in the park, free car parking and picnic area.
 The park is open seven days a week.

-#13.
-Fairy Trails in Kerry at Parknasilla Resort and Derrynane House
+Fairy Trails at Parknasilla Resort and Derrynane House, Kerry

 The Fairy Trail at Parknasilla Resort in County Kerry is one of two Irish Fairy Trails in Kerry.
 Searching for the fairy homes on the trail makes for a great family fun adventure.
 Even on a rainy day you will be sheltered in the woods so don’t let rain stop you.
 The trails are free to visit.